tprasadtp/ubuntu-post-install/docs/clioptions.md

      - If you want to revert the changes please use **Reset Repositories** option.
      - PPAs and repositories **will** be added regardless of the flag.
      - Python package installation cannot be simulated. (pip lacks support for it) The script will skip installing apt dependencies and python packages, if simulate option is used.
      - APT package upgrades and apt repository metadata updates cannot be simulated.
-Only a list of packages will be shown inn the logs.
+Only a list of packages will be shown in the logs.
      - Simulate flag will **NOT** simulate installing dependencies for adding or deleting repositories and PPAs.
-     - Please do not set `CI="true"`` and `TRAVIS="true"` in environment variables as they are reserved for testing and CI.
-They do not abide by the rules mentioned above.

 ## Skip Version Checks